 Thus, the free liquid requirement of Subsection (d)(2)(i) is satisfied if standing water and sufficient additional liquids are removed as needed to, in conjunction with other stabilization efforts, ensure the stability of the final cover system.
 Per subsection (d)(2)(i), the closure method eliminated free liquids by removal, and the removed liquids were treated prior to discharge in accordance with the GAEPD-approved Dewatering Plan.
 Confirmation of adequate subgrade stability was additionally provided by the required compaction and proof-rolling of the final cover system subgrade areas that was performed in the manner documented in the project Construction Quality Assurance Plan.
-Details of free liquid removal and subgrade preparation performed for Combined Unite AP-3/4 are presented in the Closure Plan (Part A, Section 7) and satisfy this standard.
+Details of free liquid removal and subgrade preparation performed for AP-1 are presented in the Closure Plan (Part A, Section 7) and satisfy this standard.
 The GAEPD-approved Ash Pond Dewatering Plan (Dewatering Plan) also provides a summary of previously completed liquid removal activities.

 Liquid removal associated with closure activities consisted of removing water using a variety of methods, including but not limited to passive, gravity-based methods (e.g., rim ditches) and active dewatering methods (e.g., pumps and well points) as needed to allow for CCR consolidation.
-In addition to dewatering, Georgia Power developed and implemented a plan for treating removed CCR contact water at the site during closure consisting of a range of treatment technologies, compliance sampling (constituents, frequency, and locations) for compliance with both the site's National Pollutant Discharge Elimination System (NPDES) permit and the CCR Rule.
-Removed CCR contact water continues to be treated by an on-site wastewater treatment system (WWTS) to support closure activities in compliance with the GAEPD approved Dewatering Plan.
+In addition to dewatering, Georgia Power developed and implemented a plan for treating removed CCR contact water at the site during closure to provide treatment and management of discharge of contact water from the units, consisting of a range of treatment technologies, compliance sampling (constituents, frequency, and locations) for compliance with both the site's National Pollutant Discharge Elimination System (NPDES) permit and the CCR Rule.